almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/tech-interview-tips.md

 the job because preconceived notions about you and the neighborhood that you live in.
 If an employer does need you to mail you something, they will ask for your address at that time.
-I suggest that people put the city and state that they are currently living in.
+I suggest that people put the city and state that they are currently living in on their resume.
+You may optionally include the zip code.

-## The Interview
+## During

 ### I don't know the answer to a question.
 Should I wing it or should I say that I don't know?